 EY NextGen is a global leadership platform built on three pillars:

-The EY NextGen Academy combines three key principles: academic knowledge from top international executive education institutions, professional experience and insights from EY professionals, and leading practice sharing between global peers in a trusted environment.
+Founded in 2008, the program combines three key principles: (1) academic knowledge from top international executive education institutions, (2) professional experience and insights from EY professionals, and (3) leading practice sharing between global peers in a trusted environment.

 A range of programs are offered to accommodate different stages of career progression.